markjnkim/es_mod/01-html/content/step-6-reach-out.md

 > **Answer:** Because the content of this `<div>` naturally rests at the bottom of the container, we need the `vertical-align` property to lift this content up to the top.
 In conjunction with the `text-align` property, this allows the contact information to begin at the top of the `<div>` and start aligned from the left for an easy-to-read layout.

 Let's take a break to see how our code is rendering in the browser.
-Also, it's a good time to `add` and `commit` because you just made a big leap in progress.
+Also, now is a good time to `add` and `commit` because you just made a big leap in progress.

 In the following CSS rules, let's refer to the mock-up and see what our following steps must be.
 Looks like we will be applying some font color (`#fce138`) and size to the `<h3>`, adding spacing, line height, and font size to our contact info content, and changing the link color to yellow (`#fce138`).

 Try out the spacing and coloring in Chrome's DevTools as a great way to try out different combinations.
-Use the CSS box model to add some pixels to the different layers for each element to see what looks best.
+Use the CSS Box Model to add some pixels to the different layers for each element to see what looks best.

 Remember that the CSS Box Model is in the Styles panel in DevTools, as shown here: